 Chapter One: The Key

 The pressure of his own skull seemed to keep his head spinning.
 He felt enclosed within himself, stuck within some indescribable bubble.
-He could not escape the funk of this entrapment and it made even his body stiff.
+He could not escape the funk of the entrapment and it was beginning to make even his body stiff.

 He rubbed the side of his head as he looked over it again.